davidolorundare/tempus_de_challenge/README.md

 	* When installing `1.10.0` it throws a RuntimeError:
 	>RuntimeError: By default one of Airflow's dependencies installs a GPL dependency (unidecode).
 To avoid this dependency set SLUGIFY_USES_TEXT_UNIDECODE=yes in your environment when you install or upgrade Airflow.
 To force installing the GPL version set AIRFLOW_GPL_UNIDECODE.
 	* More details are discussed [here](https://medium.com/datareply/apache-airflow-1-10-0-released-highlights-6bbe7a37a8e1), [here](https://github.com/apache/incubator-airflow/blob/master/UPDATING.md#airflow-110) [here](https://github.com/pypa/pipenv/issues/2791), and [here](https://stackoverflow.com/questions/52203441/error-while-install-airflow-by-default-one-of-airflows-dependencies-installs-a)
-	* The solution to this error involves setting either `AIRFLOW_GPL_UNIDECODE=yes` OR `SLUGIFY_USES_TEXT_UNIDECODE=yes` as one of the environment variables in the Docker config file, so that it is available to Airflow during installation.
+	* The solution to this error involved setting either `AIRFLOW_GPL_UNIDECODE=yes` OR `SLUGIFY_USES_TEXT_UNIDECODE=yes` as one of the environment variables in the Docker config file - creating the variable at build-time - so that it would be available to Airflow during its installation.
 	* Running version `1.10.0` gives empty logs (when you click on a task node log in its Task Instance Context Menu) in the UI.
 The solution to this (found [here](https://github.com/apache/incubator-airflow/blob/master/UPDATING.md#airflow-110)) is to change this line in the airflow.cfg file:
 	`task_log_reader = file.task` to `task_log_reader = task`
 - The Airflow Community contributed [`airflow.contrib.sensor.file_sensor`](https://airflow.apache.org/_modules/airflow/contrib/sensors/file_sensor.html) and [`airflow.contrib.hooks.fs_hook`](https://airflow.apache.org/_modules/airflow/contrib/hooks/fs_hook.html#FSHook) classes were found to be *very* buggy, especially when trying to configure and test them in a DAG task pipeline.